 1 small handful each fresh parsley, dill, and chives

-1 tsp each garlic and onion powder
+1 teaspoon each garlic and onion powder

-½ tsp each salt and black pepper
+½ teaspoon each salt and black pepper

 1. In a food processor add greek yogurt, mayonnaise, sour cream, fresh parsley, dill, and chives.
 Puree for 15 seconds.
 Then add garlic and onion powder, salt and pepper, buttermilk.
 Puree for another 10-15 seconds.
 Lastly add half the buttermilk, puree, then add the rest of the buttermilk.
 Taste your dressing and if needed add more salt and pepper to taste.